Memorializes Victims of the 2016 Pulse Nightclub Shooting in Orlando

 The Commission will work with the community and other stakeholders through the installation process.

-Senator Brad Hoylman said, "This memorial will serve to stand the test of time and forever memorialize the LGBT lives that have been lost to senseless violence and hate.
+Senator Brad Hoylman said, "This memorial will serve to stand the test of time and forever memorialize the LGBTQ lives that have been lost to senseless violence and hate.
 For generations to come, visitors to this memorial will be reminded not just of the progress we've made, but the loss and pain that has been endured by this community in the fight for equality and justice.
 I thank Governor Cuomo for preserving the memory of those who are no longer with us and for continuing to stand up for New Yorkers, regardless of sexual orientation or gender identity."

 Assemblymember Deborah Glick said, "This historic monument is a tribute to our NY values and will serve as an enduring symbol of justice, tolerance, and equality for all.
 I'm grateful to Governor Cuomo for his work to celebrate our community."

 New York City Council Speaker Corey Johnson said, "The horror of the Pulse nightclub shooting is forever etched in our collective memories, and this memorial will help ensure we honor the victims and keep in mind the ongoing struggle of the LGBTQ community.
-I'm grateful to Governor Cuomo for creating the LGBT Memorial Commission, to Anthony Goicolea for his beautiful design, and to the Commission members for shepherding this project to completion.
+I'm grateful to Governor Cuomo for creating the LGBTQ Memorial Commission, to Anthony Goicolea for his beautiful design, and to the Commission members for shepherding this project to completion.
 Their work inspires us to keep fighting for full LGBTQ equality everywhere."

-Throughout his time in office, Governor Cuomo has been a national leader in championing LGBT rights.
+Throughout his time in office, Governor Cuomo has been a national leader in championing LGBTQ rights.
 In 2011, New York passed the historic Marriage Equality Act and sent a message to the nation that it was time to end one of society's greatest inequities.
 In 2015, Governor Cuomo implemented regulations affirming that all transgender individuals are protected under the State's Human Rights Law, and all public and private employers, housing providers, businesses, creditors and others should know that discrimination against transgender persons is unlawful and will not be tolerated in New York State.
 Last year, Governor Cuomo nominated Paul Feinman to the state's highest court - the New York Court of Appeals - becoming the first openly gay person to serve on the court.

 Additionally, the Governor Cuomo has committed to making New York the first state in the nation to end the HIV/AIDS epidemic, banned the deplorable practice of conversion therapy, and strengthened health care and insurance regulations to protect transgender New Yorkers.